developer-zebra/developer-zebra-site/src/ehs/3-1/guide/setup/index.md

 -----

 ## Manual Installation
-These instructions apply to direct installation (from a computer to a single device) using the EHS 3.0 installer (.apk) file.
+These instructions apply to direct installation (from a computer to a single device) using the EHS 3.x installer (.apk) file.

 ### Installer (.apk) File Info

-The EHS 3.0 download includes two separate .apk files:
+The EHS 3.x download includes two separate .apk files:

 * `EHS_xxxxxx_A.apk` - for all devices **_except_ TC20/TC25 and devices running Oreo**
 * `EHS_xxxxxx_B.apk` - for **TC20/TC25 and devices running Oreo**

-See the full list of [devices supported by EHS v3.0](../guide/about#supporteddevices).
+See the full list of [devices supported by EHS v3.1](../guide/about#supporteddevices).

-> **ABOUT OREO UPGRADES**: If the operating system on a device (except TC20/TC25) is being upgraded to Android 8.1 Oreo from Marshmallow or Nougat, **<u>the previous EHS installation must be removed before EHS 3.0 is installed</u>**.
+> **ABOUT OREO UPGRADES**: If the operating system on a device (except TC20/TC25) is being upgraded to Android 8.1 Oreo from Marshmallow or Nougat, **<u>the previous EHS installation must be removed before EHS 3.x is installed</u>**.
 Follow instructions to [uninstall EHS](../guide/setup#uninstallation) before installing EHS on an Oreo device. <br><br>**Note**: Prior configuration settings, if any, are re-applied automatically.

+> **EHS 3.1 DOES NOT support Android 6.x Marshmallow**.

 **To install EHS manually**:

 &#49;. <b>Connect the device</b> via USB to a PC or Mac.